-difficulties integrating new technologies.
+However, ITSM implementation comes with its own set of challenges.
+These include resistance to change, limited resources, and difficulties integrating new technologies.
 Overcoming these obstacles requires careful planning and management strategies to ensure that ITSM aligns with organisational goals and unlocks its full potential (Cook et al., 2021).
 For successful ITSM adoption, critical success factors must be considered.
 These include strong leadership, stakeholder engagement, effective training and a focus on change management and performance measurement (Mohammadi, Ravasan & Hamidi, 2015).
-Addressing these factors helps organisations overcome implementation challenges and ensures that ITSM delivers organisational value.
+Addressing these factors organisations helps overcome implementation challenges and ensures that ITSM delivers organisational value.
 Realworld case studies of successful adoption can offer valuable practical insights (Axelos, 2020).